Code-Institute-Submissions/johnnyferns14-javascript-milestone-project-2/README.md

     -   #### Typography
         -   The Baloo Paaji 2 font is the main font used throughout the whole website with cursive as the fallback font in case for any reason the font isn't being imported into the site correctly.
 The font is unique and gives a feeling of calmness.
 Also, it is both attractive and appropriate for the travel site.
     -   #### Imagery
-        -   Video of a coast with mountains has been added as the background giving a feel of the place from the sky.
-It gives a feeling of travel, holiday, excitement.
+        -   The background image of a destination by the beach has been chosen to reflect the calm and serene nature where tourists can feel relaxed and out of all the stress.

 *   ### Wireframes